MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/publishing-to-the-app-store/bundling.md

 ---
 title: "Bundling for the Mac App Store"
-description: "This guide walks through bundling a Xamarin.Mac app for publication to the Mac App Store." ms.prod: xamarin ms.assetid: 00a36d7c-937d-4657-bf6a-0de9684b8f94 ms.technology: xamarin-mac
+description: "This document describes how to bundle a Xamarin.Mac app for publication to the Mac App Store.
+It discusses code signing options and building." ms.prod: xamarin ms.assetid: 00a36d7c-937d-4657-bf6a-0de9684b8f94 ms.technology: xamarin-mac